nmpotential/template-go-cli/README.md

       - [ ] Create **main_test.go** file
       - [ ] Compile executable with `go build -o temp` - add command for compiling to README under Usage.

+3. - [ ] Declare variables for the following:
+      **Input**
+      - The arguments(s) that will be parsed into the CLI
+      - The keyboard input that will be read from the terminal
+      - Other input functionality that the app needs

+      **Output**
-3. - [ ] Declare the arguments(s) that will be parsed into the CLI and the keyboard input that will be read from the terminal
+      - The error responsible for handling invalid arguments(s) that will be parsed into the CLI
+      - The error responsible for handling issues with keyboard input that will be read from the terminal
+      - The error responsible for handling all other potential errors the app may encounter

       **Example**:
       ```
       package main

+      import (
+            "errors"
+            "fmt"
+            "os"
+            "strings"
+      )

-      var originUnit string	// the arguments(s) that will be parsed into the CLI
+      var originUnit string   // Input: The arguments(s) that will be parsed into the CLI
-      var originValue float64	// the keyboard input that will be read from the terminal
+      var originValue float64 // Input: The keyboard input that will be read from the terminal

-      var err error //Error output

-      var errInvalidArguments = errors.New("Invalid arguments")	// Error output for invalid arguments
-      var errReadingInput = errors.New("Error reading input")	// Error output for issue with reading input
-      ```

-3. - [ ] Declare the keyboard input that will be read from the terminal

-      **Example**:
-      ```
-      package main

-      var originUnit string	// the arguments(s) that will be parsed into the CLI
-      var originValue float64	// the keyboard input that will be read from the terminal
+      var shouldConvertAgain string // Input: Other input functionality that the app needs

-      var shouldConvertAgain string //Expected Output

-      var err error //Error output
+      var err error //Output: The error responsible for handling all other potential errors the app may encounter

-      var errInvalidArguments = errors.New("Invalid arguments")	// Error output for invalid arguments
+      var errInvalidArguments = errors.New("Invalid arguments") // Output: The error responsible for handling invalid arguments(s) that will be parsed into the CLI
-      var errReadingInput = errors.New("Error reading input")	// Error output for issue with reading input
+      var errReadingInput = errors.New("Error reading input")   // Output: The error responsible for handling issues with keyboard input that will be read from the        terminal

       ```